salauddinaliahmed/EBC_7100-Assignment_1/README.md

 8. // Ask Ali
 9. For the best results and proper vizualization of charts, we recommend using Spider or Jupyter notebook.

+Deliverables:
+1. Project Report
+2. Source Code along with the ReadMe File.
+3. Results in HTML format
+4. Presentation

 For further questions, feel free to reach us at the e-mail address provided above.